aegilops/find_motion/README.md

 Video processing Python 3 script to detect motion and objects, with tunable parameters.

-Uses brightness and/or color changes to spot movement against a relatively still background.
+Uses brightness, color changes and edge changes to spot movement against a relatively still background.

 Caches images for a few frames before and after it detects movement.